-If a child is not at immediate risk of harm, where possible, speak to the DSL first to agree a course of action.
-Alternatively, make a referral to local authority children's social care directly if appropriate (see 'Referral' above).

-Where there is a concern, the DSL will consider the level of risk and decide which agency to make a referral to.
-This could include Channel, the government's programme for identifying and supporting individuals at risk of being drawn into terrorism, or the local authority children's social care team.

-The Department for Education also has a dedicated telephone helpline, 020 7340 7264 that school staff and governors can call to raise concerns about extremism with respect to a pupil.
+- If a child is not at immediate risk of harm, where possible, speak to the DSL first to agree a course of action.
+Alternatively, make a referral to local authority children's social care directly if appropriate (see 'Referral' above). - If in exceptional circumstances the DSL is not available, this should not delay appropriate action being taken.
+Speak to a member of the senior leadership team and/or seek advice from local authority children's social care.
+Make a referral to local authority children's social care directly, if appropriate (see 'Referral' above). - Where there is a concern, the DSL will consider the level of risk and decide which agency to make a referral to.
+This could include Channel, the government's programme for identifying and supporting individuals at risk of being drawn into terrorism, or the local authority children's social care team. - The Department for Education also has a dedicated telephone helpline, 020 7340 7264 that school staff and governors can call to raise concerns about extremism with respect to a pupil.
 You can also email counter.extremism@education.gov.uk.
-Note that this is not for use in emergency situations.

-In an emergency, call 999 or the confidential anti-terrorist hotline on 0800 789 321 if you:

-Think someone is in immediate danger

-Think someone may be planning to travel to join an extremist group

-See or hear something that may be terrorist-related
+Note that this is not for use in emergency situations. - In an emergency, call 999 or the confidential anti-terrorist hotline on 0800 789 321 if you: - Think someone is in immediate danger - Think someone may be planning to travel to join an extremist group - See or hear something that may be terrorist-related